-- Meeting the identified need in its entirety through a non-network option - Replacing one switchboard providing 30.5 MVA of capacity and meeting the remaining capacity through a non-network option.
+• Meeting the identified need in its entirety through a non-network option

+- Replacing one switchboard providing 30 MVA of capacity and meeting the remaining capacity through a nonnetwork option - Replacing two switchboards, each providing 30 MVA of capacity and meeting the remaining capacity through a non-network option.

 A viable non-network solution would involve implementing measures capable of meeting maximum forecast summer energy requirements with a level of redundancy to cover this need when the largest single source of power fails (an N-1 situation).
-The total requirement from all power sources is in excess of 30.5 MVA (maximum forecast varies between 38.9 MVA in 2019 to 46.0 MVA in 2028).
+The total requirement from all power sources is in excess of 45 MVA (maximum forecast varies between 45.5 MVA in 2018 to 41.9 MVA in 2027).